 We intend to monitor our sources of income, including any non-qualifying income received by us, so as to ensure compliance with the gross income tests.
 If we fail to satisfy one or both of the 75% or 95% gross income tests for any taxable year, we may still qualify as a REIT for the year if we are entitled to relief under applicable provisions of the Code.
 These relief provisions will generally be available if the failure of our company to meet these tests was due to reasonable cause and not due to willful neglect and, following the identification of such failure, we set forth a description of each item of our gross income that satisfies the gross income tests in a schedule for the taxable year filed in accordance with the Treasury Regulations.
 It is not possible to state whether we would be entitled to the benefit of these relief provisions in all circumstances.
 If we fail to satisfy one or both of the gross income tests and these relief provisions are inapplicable to a particular set of circumstances, we will not qualify as a REIT.
-As discussed above under "-Taxation of Our Company" and "-Taxation of REITs in General," even where these relief provisions apply, a tax would be imposed upon the profit attributable to the amount by which we fail to satisfy the particular gross income test, which could be significant in amount.
+As discussed above under "-Taxation of Our Company" and "-Taxation of REITs in General," even where these relief provisions apply, a tax would be imposed upon the profit attributable to the amount.